mikepan/GameEngineBook/text/chapter01-GettingStarted.md

 The "context" usually refers to one or a combination of the following:

-**       ** [lb] **        Active rendering engine** : Blender Render, Blender Games, and Cycles Render are the default three.
+- **Active rendering engine:** Blender Render, Blender Games, and Cycles Render are the default three.

-**       ** [lb] **        Active editor** : The active editor is defined as the window subdivision that the mouse cursor is hovering over.
+- **Active editor:** The active editor is defined as the window subdivision that the mouse cursor is hovering over.
 Shortcut keys often have different effects, depending on which editor the mouse is over.

-**       ** [lb] **        Active object** : The active object is defined as the object that is most recently selected.
+- **Active object:** The active object is defined as the object that is most recently selected.

-**       ** [lb] **        Selected object** : All the objects that have been selected (highlighted).
+- **Selected object:** All the objects that have been selected (highlighted).
 Keep in mind that there can be more than one selected object, but only one active object.

-**       ** [lb] **        Editing mode** : Blender has six different modes of editing.
+- **Editing mode:** Blender has six different modes of editing.
 Two of the most commonly used are the Edit mode and the Object mode.
 In Object mode, you can manipulate objects as a whole.
 In Edit mode, you can change the shape of a mesh.
 In each mode, there is a unique set of tools and options at your disposal.
 You will learn about the other four modes (Sculpt, Vertex Paint, Texture Paint, Weight Paint) in later chapters.

 ### Datablocks